Kevin1729/writeups/rev/glottem/glottem.md

 Algorithmically speaking, `mat` represents a forest.
 Each node corresponds to (i, j), and every `k` in `mat[i][j]` corresponds to the child (i + 1, k).
 We want to find the paths from a root to a leaf at (26, L) for some L.

-We achieve this with a DFS search down the tree, which has a concise recursive implementation:
+We achieve this with a DFS search down the trees, which has a concise recursive implementation:
 ```python
 def solve(start_char, string):
     if len(string) >= 26: